 Metal wheels, like those in Photo 2, show above, are designed for service on rough, hard, chip-littered floors.
 (That description sure fits a basement or garage shop with a bare concrete floor.)
 They have high impact resistance, and will stand up to a lot of abuse.

 4. How do I make it stay?
 Once you mobilize a piece of equipment, you have to keep it from rolling around when you try to use it.
 Luckily, that problem has some simple solutions.

 Locking casters, like the one shown in Photo 5, below, provide one answer.
 They immobilize the equipment by preventing the wheels from turning–much the way setting the parking brake on your car locks the rear wheels to keep the car from rolling.

 For greatest stability, install a locking caster at each corner.
 The one shown locks by clamping the frame tightly against the wheel hub.
 A foot lever sets and releases the brake.
 Another type features a brake shoe that bears against the wheel tread.

 If you don't have locking casters, turn to the old, reliable chock.
-For convenience, make a U-shaped chock similar to the one shown above for each caster.
+For convenience, make a U-shaped chock similar to the one shown below for each caster.